xuanlaoliu/Fake-VAPE-made-by-Easy-Language/README.md

 II.
 Functional characteristics

-File download function: When the user enters the correct specific key "Silver Wolf is the cutest in the world", the software will prompt the user to enter the file download link, and then download the file from the link and save it to the root directory of the D disk.
+File download function: When the user enters the correct specific key "Silver Wolf is the cutest in the world"(Postscript: I'm just crazy here, but I'm too lazy to delete it), the software will prompt the user to enter the file download link, and then download the file from the link and save it to the root directory of the D disk.

 Wallpaper replacement function: Regardless of whether the key entered by the user is correct or not, the software will try to download the picture from the preset picture bed, save it to the root directory of the D disk, and then automatically set the picture as the desktop wallpaper.